rvykydal/anaconda-kickstarts/atomic/pxetolive.md

 `--make-ostree-live` option is a special version of `--make-pxe-live` option for systems using ostree deployment and update model (as Atomic) where handling deployment root different from physical root is needed. `--live-rootfs-keep-size` option makes the rootfs image honor the size defined in kickstart (by default it has the size close to the size occupied by the installed system).
 If you are interested about the details of build process, there is quite a lot of info in the logs (`program.log`, `virt-install.log`, `livemedia.log`)

-### Build output - images and pxe config

-Let's look at the results.
+* Let's look at the results.
 Due to a bug in F22 `--resultsdir` option is not working currently so we have to look in `/var/tmp` where the results are stored by default.
 There is a hint in the tool terminal output:

 ```
 2015-05-15 10:47:36,013: SUMMARY